What Were the Effects of Colonialism?

 (ii) Rise of Nationalist Movements

-• Nelson Mandela & Apartheid: Mandela led a historic struggle against racial segregation and colonialism in South Africa.
+- Nelson Mandela & Apartheid: Mandela led a historic struggle against racial segregation and Colonialism

-• Ghana (1957): The first Sub-Saharan African nation to gain independence.
+- Ghana (1957): The first Sub-Saharan African nation to achieve independence.

-• Algeria (1962): Won independence from France after a violent and prolonged struggle.
+- Algeria (196) gained independence from France after a violent and prolonged struggle.

-• By the 1970s, most African colonies became independent, reshaping the political landscape of the continent.
+- By the 1970s, most African colonies had become independent, reshaping the continent’s political landscape.

 2.3 Freedom Movements in Asia